francheska-guzman/bridges/README.md

 ## <a id="compatibility">Cross-browser compatibility</a>

-This site as been tested in the following browsers:
+This site has been tested in the following browsers:

 Chrome – Version 59.0.3071.115